Home

 • Against permanent wooden structures – Compost will rot any wood in contact with it.
 It’s fine to use wood for the compost pile or to fence it in, as long as you know that you may need to replace it every three to four years.

 • In sight of your neighbors – If you live in a densely populated housing area, be respectful of your neighbors.
-You may think that your compost is a beautiful thing, but if it’s in plain site of your neighbors, they may not appreciate it.
+You may think that your compost is a beautiful thing, but if it’s in plain site, your neighbors may not appreciate it.
 Try to keep the compost out of site.

 Next Step - Once your compost area is in located, you can now select your compost structure.